Passport, visa and customs control

 German immigration requirements to be met by passengers

-1. Passengers traveling to Germany must have a valid passport signed by the holder.
+1. Passengers travelling to Germany must have a valid passport signed by the holder.

 The carrier retains the right to deny carriage of the passenger if the latter fails to meet the above requirements.